-This course teaches the diagnostic and repair skills necessary for diesel engine work.
+This course teaches the diagnostic and repair skills necessary for diesel engine work on heavy/medium/light duty trucks and construction equipment.
 All of the following areas are covered: diesel engine design, overhaul, tune-up, fuel systems, troubleshooting, and repair.

-DT 125 UNDER-TRUCK DIAGNOSIS
+DT 135 UNDER-TRUCK DIAGNOSIS